Andorem/NotifyUser/README.md

 To ping a player from the chat, simply "tag" them with the appropriate symbol: `Hey, @TeddyRoosevelt!
 What's up?`.
 The tagged username will become highlighted and the mentioned user will receive a sound alert.
 This is not case-sensitive, and it recognizes partial usernames, so `@Teddy` and `@teddyroosevelt` work just as well.

 If you want to ping a player without making a public mention, you can type `/nu [username]` without any symbol in order to notify them directly.
-They will receive (unless disabled) a message saying who pinged them and a sound alert.
+They will receive a message saying who pinged them and a sound alert (unless disabled).
 The same name sensitivity as the first method applies.

 ### Muting notifications